bluefeet/GIS-Distance/README.md

 You may globally disable the automatic use of the `Fast::` formulas by setting the `GIS_DISTANCE_PP` environment variable.
-Although, its likely simpler to just provide a full module name of a formula to get the same effect:
+Although, its likely simpler to just provide a full class name to get the same effect:

 ```perl
 my $gis = GIS::Distance->new( 'GIS::Distance::Haversine' );
 ```

-## formula\_args

-Returns the formula arguments, an array ref, containing the rest of the arguments passed to `new()` (anything passed after the ["formula"](#formula)).
-Most formulas do not take arguments.
-If they do it will be described in their respective documentation.

-## formula\_module

-Returns the fully qualified module name that ["formula"](#formula) resolved to.

 # SPEED